 The heady early days of endless lockdown Zoom quizzes have wound down in recent months.
-However, with Christmas fast approaching, and families across the country wondering how 25th December will play out this year in light of current restrictions, we’re predicting a major surge in searches for Christmas quiz round ideas as we all look for fun ways to spend quality festive time with those who we might not be able to see in person.
+However, with Christmas Day fast approaching, and families across the country not able to see each other in person due to pandemic-related restrictions, Christmas quiz round ideas that you can do over Zoom, FaceTime et al. are going to be in high demand for the next couple weeks as we look for fun ways to spend quality festive time with those we can’t see in person.

 If you’re playing (virtual) host, it does take a little forward planning to put your rounds together.
 But the beauty of Christmas quizzes is there’s almost endless material, with so many great iconic traditions to get everyone’s brains in gear – from movies, music, adverts to food and even toys.

 Whether you’re playing with a group of adults, across generations or there’s lots of kids in the mix, we’ve got 25 brilliant ideas for Christmas quiz rounds to get you started, all of which can be played seamlessly via screen.
 With all of the inspiration you need for music rounds, picture rounds and more, start plotting out your quiz plan now and you’ll be everyone’s favourite quizmaster when the big day rolls around.

 The best Zoom Christmas quiz round ideas for 2020

 We all know Rudolph – but can you remember the other 12?

 2. The 12 days of Christmas